-- (a) US government bond term premia data to 15 November 2017 and 16 November 2017 for all other series. - (b) UK daily term premium estimate is an average from four model outputs: benchmark and survey models, including Malik, S and Meldrum, A (2016), 'Evaluating the robustness of UK term structure decompositions using linear regression methods'.
-Journal of Banking & Finance, Vol. 67, June, pages 85-102; Guimarães, R and Vlieghe, G (2016), 'Monetary policy expectations and long term interest rates'. unpublished working paper; and Andreasen, M and Meldrum, A (2015), 'Market beliefs about the UK monetary policy lift-off horizon: a no-arbitrage shadow rate term structure model approach', Bank of England Staff Working Paper No. 541.
-Germanyrelucro-area daily term premia are for Germany and are based on the model described in Malik, S and Meldrum, A (2016), as above.
-US daily term premia are estimates from the Federal Reserve Bank of New York. (c) Based on investment grade corporate bonds.
-The US dollar series refers to - (c) based on investment grade component borns.
-The US dottal series refers to US dollar denominated bonds issued in the US downestic market, while the sterling and euro series refer to bonds issued in domestic or eurobond markets in the respective currencies. (d) As implied by a dividend discount model.
+- (a) US government bond term premia data to 15 November 2017 and 16 November 2017 for all other series - (b) UK daily term premium estimate is an average from four model outputs: benchmark and survey models, including Malik, S and Meldrum, A (2016), 'Evaluating the robustness of UK term structure decompositions using linear regression methods', Journal of Banking & Finance, Vol. 67, June, pages 85-102; Guimarães, R and Vlieghe, G (2016), 'Monetary policy expectations and long term interest rates', unpublished working paper; and Andreasen, M and Meldrum, A (2015), 'Market beliefs about the UK monetary policy lift-off horizon: a no-arbitrage shadow rate term structure model approach', Bank of England Staff Working Paper No. 541.
+Germany/euro-area daily term premia are for Germany and are based on the model described in Malik, S and Meldrum, A (2016), as above.
+US daily term premia are estimates from the Federal Reserve Bank of New York. - (c) based on investment grade corporate bonds.
+The US dollar series refers to US dollar denominated bonds issued in the US domestic market, while the sterling and euro series refer to bonds issued in domestic or eurobond markets in the respective currencies. - (d) As implied by a dividend discount model.
 Equity risk premia are estimated for the FTSE All-Share, S&P 500 and Euro Stoxx indices.